 Some communal spaces in your halls may have motion sensor lights but where you have control, remember to switch them off when not needed.
 Don’t forget bedside lamps, fairy lights and bathroom lights too.
 Switching off your plugs at the socket is a great way to prevent energy wastage as items use energy in standby or sleep mode.

-Putting a lid on your saucepan can reduce the amount of energy required to cook your food by up to 90% AND cooks your food quicker.
-Double-win!
-Make sure to keep an eye on your pan to stop it from boiling over though.
+Putting a lid on your saucepan significantly reduces the amount of energy required to cook your food and cooks your food quicker.
+Also try and use the right size hob/stove ring for the size of your pan.

-There are some times in life when you just need a cup of tea.
-Don’t waste your time by overfilling the kettle with more water than you need.
-The minimum line on your kettle is usually plenty of water for a single cuppa and it’ll boil in no time.
-You can use the time you’ve saved to start that reading you’ve been putting off.
+Don’t waste energy or your time by overfilling the kettle with more water than you need.
+200ml is the ideal amount of water for a single hot drink and it’ll boil in no time.

-When things get chilly, instead of turning up your radiator just put on a jumper – it can add a massive 3 degrees Celsius of warmth to your body.
-If your halls are a bit too warm, try turning down the radiator (if you’re able to) before opening a window to save energy.
+When things get chilly, instead of turning up your radiator just put on a jumper or an extra layer.
+A jumper can add 3 degrees Celsius of warmth to your body.
+If your halls run a little hot, make sure you’ve turned down the radiator in your bedroom or kitchen (if you can) before opening a window.